nsacyber/Windows-Secure-Host-Baseline/Hardware/Microsoft/Microsoft.md

+# Microsoft survey answers

-Answers to [hardware and firmware questions](./../README.md#questions) about Microsoft hardware are included in the table below.
+Answers to [hardware and firmware survey questions](./../README.md#questions) about Microsoft hardware are included in the table below.
 You can also:

 * **[View the CSV file on GitHub](./Microsoft.csv) which is easier to read than the table below and is searchable.**
 * Download the CSV file by clicking the **Raw** button available at the previous link, save the file to your local system, and then open the file in Excel.